 STORYWORLD OF THE CAT RETURNS

 The Cat Kingdom looks a lot like popular depictions of Heaven.

 In the comic book series, the cats are dead all along and even the hungry cat Haru met as a little girl was dead.

 The Cat Kingdom is an snail under the leaf setting.

 But we soon learn that this kingdom is ruled over by a maniacal cat with a third eye.

 STORY STRUCTURE OF THE CAT RETURNS

 Haru is one of those hopeless, klutzy heroines who sleeps through her alarm.
 Bella Swan is a really popular example of the klutzy girl.
 Haru’s mother takes a hands-off approach, refusing to step in and wake her.
 Haru is late for school, and we assume she’s chronically late, that this is like any other morning.
-This is Haru’s psychological weakness.
+This is Haru’s psychological shortcoming.
 She is also revealed to be romantically unsatisfied — the boy she likes is going out with a younger student.
 In Japan, the age hierarchy is especially stark, so it’s a real kicker that the love interest is going out with a younger girl.